 Chronic Care Management (CCM) – Program for Medicare Patients

-Offered at Valley Health – Milton, Huntington, Fort Gay, Stepptown and Westmoreland, CCM provides Medicare patients individualized care designed to improve health and reduce spending for individuals with two or more chronic health conditions.
+Offered at Valley Health – Westmoreland, Harts, Huntington and Milton, CCM provides Medicare patients individualized care designed to improve health and reduce spending for individuals with two or more chronic health conditions.

 Examples of Chronic Conditions: Alzheimer’s disease and related dementia; Arthritis (osteoarthritis and rheumatoid); Asthma; Atrial fibrillation; Autism spectrum disorders; Cancer; Chronic obstructive pulmonary disease (COPD); Depression; Diabetes; Heart failure; Hypertension; Ischemic heart disease; Osteoporosis

 Our goal is to make sure you get the best care possible.
 We can help coordinate your visits with other doctors, facilities, lab, radiology or other testing; we can talk to you on the phone about your symptoms; we can help you with the management of your medications; and we will provide you with a comprehensive care plan.
 A nurse will be assigned to guide you through your care process.
 This same nurse will routinely contact you and be involved with all aspects of your health treatment.